JackSzwergold/Cheat-Sheets/content/macOS - Locations of Key User Data.md

 Template: index
 ---

-## macOS - Locations of Key User Data

-By Jack Szwergold

 All of this stuff is useful for a user migration to a clean OS install.

 ### Mail files and preferences.